SAP-samples/teched2021-DAT161/exercises/dd2/README.md

 6. As you can see, the ABAP Operator node in the Pipeline canvas gets automatically updated with the operator's name in S/4HANA and the ports that we have defined in the previous section of this Deep Dive demo.
 (The `GET_INFO( )`method in our operator's ABAP class provides the corresponding meta information.)<br><br>
 ![](images/dd2-021b.JPG)<br><br>

 7. For verifying the functionality of the ABAP Operator call, we'll be using a ***Terminal*** Operator in the Pipeline.
 This operator allows the sending of user inputs and the reception of the results.
 Drag the ***Terminal*** icon from the Operator list and drop it onto the Pipeline canvas.
-Then connect<br>
+Then connect<br><br>
 - the output port of the ABAP Operator with the input port of the Terminal Operator and
 - the output port of the Terminal Operator with the input port of the ABAP Operator.
 Then ***Save*** the Pipeline.<br><br>